maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 add 1s in the replanning of the commitment plan to change the current macro action appropriately
 - The two modules are replaced through an attention model (that is differentiable like a NN so it can use BP)
-    - the gist is 1 observation can hold enough info to generate a seq of actions so we use an attention mechanism to focus on the part of the plan that this observation can really help improve (aka the whole action plan is not changed but part of it based off of itself along with the current observation)
+    - the gist is 1 observation can hold enough info to generate a seq of actions so we use an attention mechanism to focus on the part of the plan that this observation can really help improve (i.e. the whole action plan is not changed but part of it based off of itself along with the current observation)
     - this attention model is trained to update the action plan and commitment plan more effectively by learning to focus on the right parts given a current observation (the whole commitment plan is updated however)
-- Note: When the action plan is being committed to aka the commitment plan is currently 0 then after each step each is shifted over aka the first column is removed and the last one has a blank column added to it
+- Note: When the action plan is being committed to i.e. the commitment plan is currently 0 then after each step each is shifted over i.e. the first column is removed and the last one has a blank column added to it
 - This was updated using a weird loss function but it used A3C as the base algorithm

 ### [Hierarchical Deep Reinforcement Learning: Integrating Temporal Abstraction and Intrinsic Motivation](https://arxiv.org/pdf/1604.06057.pdf) (h-DQN)
 - Intrinsic motivation means exploring for exploration's sake, in this paper it means more specifically:
 - solving subproblems and goals and chaining them together to allow for more efficient exploration to solve the whole problem
-    - aka the main goal of this is for better exploration to solve the problem
+    - i.e. the main goal of this is for better exploration to solve the problem
 - So this isn't really for solving the credit assignment problem it's for solving a problem where there are hardly any points of feedback and therefore you need to explore to get to these sparse points
 - Alg called h-DQN